-Passenger plane crashes in Kazakhstan killing at least 14
+Plane crashes in Kazakhstan shortly after takeoff, at least 15 dead

-The Fokker 100 aircraft was heading for the capital, Nur-Sultan, and “lost altitude during takeoff and broke through a concrete fence” before hitting a two-storey building, Kazakhstan’s Civil Aviation Committee said in a statement.
+The Fokker 100 aircraft, heading for the capital, Nur-Sultan, on a pre-dawn flight, “lost altitude during takeoff and broke through a concrete fence” before hitting a two-storey building, Kazakhstan’s Civil Aviation Committee said.

-At least 14 people were killed, and 22 have been hospitalised in grave condition, the Almaty mayor’s office said.
+A survivor told News website Tengrinews she heard a “terrifying sound” before the plane started losing altitude.

+“The plane was flying with a tilt.
+Everything was like in a movie: screaming, shouting, people crying,” she said.

-The plane was taking off before dawn.
-A Reuters reporter travelling to the airport said there was thick fog in the area at the time.
+A Reuters reporter travelling to the airport soon after the crash said there was thick fog in the area.

+Authorities have not suggested any possible cause of the accident.
+The aviation committee said it was suspending all flights of Fokker 100 aircraft pending an investigation.

+Another survivor, businessman Aslan Nazaraliyev told the Vremya newspaper the plane started shaking while gaining altitude about two minutes after takeoff.

 The crash site in Almerek village - just beyond the end of the runway - has been cordoned off.

-Photographs from the site published by media showed the plane torn into two parts next to a house half-demolished by the impact.
+A Reuters reporter saw the plane torn into two parts next to a house half-demolished by the impact.
+Other planes could be seen taking off from the airport.

-Authorities have not suggested any possible cause of the accident.
-The aviation committee said it was suspending all flights of that type of aircraft pending an investigation.

 “Those responsible will face tough punishment in accordance with the law,” Kazakh President Kassym-Jomart Tokayev tweeted, expressing condolences to the victims and their families.